akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 **Apps are the new way to connect Akeneo PIM with third parties.**

 Apps can retrieve and push data from and into Akeneo PIM through the REST API and events.
-Thanks to a step-by-step activation process integrated into the Akeneo PIM interface, anyone can connect an app to Akeneo PIM despite these technical interactions.
+Thanks to a step-by-step activation process integrated into the Akeneo PIM interface, anyone can connect an App to Akeneo PIM despite these technical interactions.

-# Where to find apps & connectors?
+# Where to find Apps & connectors?
-Because we know it can be tedious to leave your work environment to find the app or Connector you need, we bring them to you.
-We developed the PIM `Marketplace` as a way for you to smoothly identify the most relevant app or connector directly from your PIM interface.
+Because we know it can be tedious to leave your work environment to find the App or Connector you need, we bring them to you.
+We developed the PIM `Marketplace` as a way for you to smoothly identify the most relevant App or Connector directly from your PIM interface.

 ![PIM Marketplace](../img/pim-marketplace-with-apps.png)

-You can see the Akeneo Marketplace apps and connectors compatible with your Akeneo PIM version and edition.
+You can see the Akeneo Marketplace Apps and Connectors compatible with your Akeneo PIM version and edition.
 When you identify something interesting, click on `More info` to access the related documentation.

 Akeneo Marketplace is where you will read all the documentation, consult all the available screenshots, and reach the seller.

-To find the apps or connectors you need, in you PIM, go to the `Connect` menu, then click on `Marketplace`, and here you are!
+To find the Apps or Connectors you need, in you PIM, go to the `Connect` menu, then click on `Marketplace`, and here you are!

 # Who can connect apps?